-The Journal of Philosophy of Emotion (JPE) aims to be an internationally recognized, open access, philosophy journal specializing in the publication of high-quality, peer-reviewed papers that address philosophical interests on the topic of emotion, broadly construed (e.g., including affect), from a wide range of philosophical or interdisciplinary perspectives, across all traditions.
+The Journal of Philosophy of Emotion (JPE) was officially established in Las Vegas, Nevada, as a domestic non-profit corporation on August 24, 2016.
+Its aim is to be an internationally recognized, gold open access, philosophy journal specializing in the publication of high-quality, double-anonymously peer-reviewed papers that address philosophical interests on the topic of emotion, broadly construed (e.g., including affect), from a wide range of philosophical or interdisciplinary perspectives, across all traditions.
 The JPE holds that philosophers of emotion can learn from experts in other areas and disciplines, and vice versa, and is especially interested in work that demonstrate how issues in the philosophy of emotion are relevant to other areas in philosophy and other disciplines, and vice versa.
-It seeks to encourage an open exchange of ideas by providing a space where interdisciplinary pursuits in the philosophy of emotion can flourish, and it will not promote any specific ideology, school, tradition, or methodology.
-Manuscripts may be reviewed in accordance with the JPE’s innovative fully transparent, cooperative, open review (FTCOR) process or a triple-blind review process (starting April 2017) contingent upon the method chosen by the author when submitting their manuscript, by members of a diverse, international editorial advisory board, constituted by experts in a variety of disciplines and areas of philosophy, and is currently the sole non-profit corporate proprietor of the Society for Philosophy of Emotion (SPE).
+It seeks to encourage an open exchange of ideas and appropriate, reasonable dialogue between scholars by providing a space where interdisciplinary pursuits in the philosophy of emotion can flourish.
+It does not promote any specific ideology, school, tradition, or methodology, but asks contributors to maintain an equal respect for all co-participants in its endeavors.
+It also shares the core values of diversity, inclusiveness, collegiality/community, honesty, integrity, the principle of charity, rigorous scholarship, and clarity of content with its affiliated society, the Society for Philosophy of Emotion.